 2. Now tap and hold the option that says Power off.
 Depending on the vendor and the phone model, the methods can vary.
 If nothing happens as a result of the above manipulations, power down the device, then press and hold the Volume Down and Volume Up buttons simultaneously while it’s starting back up.

 8. Restart into standard mode.
-The Ads by Leadbolt virus should be gone.
+The Leadbolt ads should have now vanished from your Android device.
 You might also want to consider installing a mobile security solution to prevent attacks of this sort further on.